Martin5619/QUAI-v3-0-0-fresh/QUAI_V3_CENTRAL.md

 ### Change Set 2025-02-11 13:52 [REVERSION_POINT_ONBOARDING_7]

 #### Changes Made
-1. Fixed relation field name in onboarding API endpoint:
+1. Fixed field name in onboarding API endpoint:
    - Changed from `onboardingState` to `onboarding` to match schema
-   - Previous error was due to incorrect relation field name in Prisma query
+   - Previous error was due to incorrect field name in Prisma query

 #### Current State
 - Server running on http://localhost:3002